msupply-foundation/conforma-web-app/documentation/internal/Development-Workflow.md

 #### helpers

-Add here any methods that can be used in many places.
+Add here any methods that can be used in other places - that aren't hooks or compnents itselves.

 #### hooks

-Our custom hooks - exaplained in more detail in the Development sections below.
+Our **custom hooks** - exaplained in more detail in the Development sections below.

-#### Files in the src folder:
+### Files on the root src folder

 - `cache.tsx` - Start the Apollo Cache.
   Also define some local state to be used within the cache on the root level or as part of any table (@client).
 Read more [here](https://www.apollographql.com/docs/react/local-state/managing-state-with-field-policies/#storing-local-state-in-the-cache).